|Ordered||5 Jun 1941|

 The boat was attacked by British Hudson bomber V9161 (RAF Sqdn 269/G, pilot F/Sgt E.J.L.
-Brame) southeast of Iceland.
-On the first approach the port aileron was damaged by flak, and the pilot decided to drop two 100lb A/S bombs from a higher altitude to force the boat to dive.
-The bombs fell close, but U-539 stayed on the surface, evaded the 3 depth charges that were dropped in the following low level attack, and then escaped by diving.
+Brame) SE of Iceland.
+On the first approach the port aileron was damaged by flak and the pilot decided to drop two 100lb A/S bombs from a higher altitude to force the boat to dive.
+The bombs fell close, but U-539 stayed on the surface, evaded the three depth charges dropped in the following low level attack, and then escaped by diving.
 (Sources: Franks/Zimmerman)

 4 Oct 1943